San Juan Guichicovi

 San Juan Guichicovi is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Juchitán District in the west of the Istmo de Tehuantepec region.

 The town was founded on 15 March 1825: Guichicovi means "New Town" in Zapotec.

-Environment
+Geography

-The municipality covers an area of 563.91 km² at an elevation of 260 meters above sea level.
+The municipality covers an area of 563.91 km2 at an elevation of 260 meters above sea level.

 The climate is warm and humid with rain in summer and autumn.

+Flora and fauna

 Flora include cassava, mahogany, cedar, oak, ceiba, spring, passion, locust, pine, Nopo, oak stand, cedrillo, orange and mamey.

 Wild fauna include Tepeizcuinte, armadillo, deer, badgers, skunks, boar and toucan.